Are caregiving duties in your future? Odds are, the answer to that question is yes.

 In Any Case, Don’t Wait To Begin

-Finally, whether you are pulling together a plan to help your parents — or even thinking about the steps you should be taking to secure your own situation of caregiving in your future — it is tough to even find an argument for putting it off.
+Finally, whether you are pulling together a plan to help your parents — or even thinking about the steps you should be taking to secure your own situation of being responsible for caregiving duties in your future — it is tough to even find an argument for putting it off.
 Yet most people do.
 “Even though 90% of people think it’s important to have these conversations, very few actually do,” Stoddard says.
 If you need a nudge into the here and now, consider this study from the National Institutes of Health that notes financial decision-making ability peaks in your 50s.
 (53, to be exact.)
 “As one of my predecessors said,” she relays, “’It’s always too soon, until it’s too late.’”